TechnicalPursuit/TIBET-Examples/pizza/README.md

 The `tagCompile` method makes a determination based on order content whether to render instructions or order status information.
-It also determines the `disabled` state of the `Cancel Order` button.
-While this functionality could be managed in markup, for test/demo purposes it's been placed in a compiled tag.
+It also determines the `disabled` state of the `Cancel Order` button. _(While this functionality could be managed in markup, for test/demo purposes it's been placed in a compiled tag.)_

-With this final piece in place we've covered everything from construction of the server's `/order` route through handling response data from that route.
+With this final piece in place, the loop from construction of the server's `/order` route through handing the response to drive UI updates is complete.

 ## Summary